-From the information I’ve managed to gather through forums and comment sections, women who seem to experience this phenomena, do seem to live a very holistic and healthy lifestyle.
-But don’t take my observations as cut in stone.
+From the information I’ve managed to gather through forums and comment sections, women who seem to experience this phenomenon, do seem to live a very holistic and healthy lifestyle.
+But don’t take my observations as a cut in stone.

 There’s talk about exposing yourself to the Full Moon’s bright light (aka Moon bathing) to fall in harmony with the moon.
 And while there is a study showing how exposing yourself to moonlight, or in this case a 100w bulb, in the night during day 13 to 17 of your menstrual cycle can help regulate your hormones, I’m not so quick to say that moonlight is all that matters for your menstruation to become locked with the Moon’s phase.
 Because, hey, I’m modern, I do check my phone before bedtime and expose myself to a lot of artificial light.

 However, from my own experience, Vitamin D is an important factor.
-Lack of it, can cause hormonal imbalance.
-Vitamin E, Flax Seed oil, Evening Primrose Oil, Algea DHA (no need to take fish oil) also contributes to regulated hormone levels which in turn may help the period go back in tune with the moon.
+Lack of it can cause hormonal imbalance.
+Vitamin E, Flax Seed oil, Evening Primrose Oil, Algae DHA (no need to take fish oil) also contributes to regulated hormone levels which in turn may help the period go back in tune with the moon.